jacobkap/crimebythenumbers/docs/reading-writing-data.md

 install.packages("asciiSetupReader")
 ```

 We'll use the `read_ascii_setup()` function which takes two mandatory inputs in the parentheses: the name of the data file (which will have a file name ending in .txt or .dat) and the name of the setup file (which will have a file name ending is .sps or .sas).
 Each of these file names must be in your current working directory and you must put the names in quotes.
-For this example the data file is the 2020 FBI Supplementary Homicide Report data (their murder dataset) which is called "2020_SHR_NATIONAL_MASTER_FILE.txt" and the setup file is one that I wrote myself and is called "ucr_shr.sps".
+For this example the data file is the 2020 FBI Supplementary Homicide Report data (their murder data set) which is called "2020_SHR_NATIONAL_MASTER_FILE.txt" and the setup file is one that I wrote myself and is called "ucr_shr.sps".
 We can name the object we read "shr".

 ```r